appwrite/demos-for-functions/nodejs/welcome-email/README.md

 # 📧 Sending Welcome Emails using Mailgun's Email API
-A sample Nodejs Cloud Function for sending a welcome email to a newly registered user.
+A sample Node.js Cloud Function for sending a welcome email to a newly registered user.
+*Note: You will have to set up a [Mailgun account](https://www.mailgun.com/)*

+## ☁️ Make a New Cloud Function
+Navigate to 'Functions' and 'Add Function.'
+Use 'Node.js 14.5' environment.

 ## 📝 Environment Variables
-Add the following environment variables in your Cloud Functions settings.
+Go to Settings tab of your Cloud Function.
+Add the following environment variables.

 * **MAILGUN_API_KEY** - API Key for Mailgun
 * **MAILGUN_DOMAIN** - Domain Name from Mailgun